 Mike Fugagli is an ornithologist and naturalist with extensive experience in documenting and tagging birds in the Gila Valley

-Alex Mares is an anthropologist of Dine and Mexican ancestry who has led several rock art field trips for previous Gila River Festivals, each time receiving rave reviews.
+Alex Mares is a Park Ranger and Interpreter of Diné and Mexican ancestry who has led several rock art field trips for previous Gila River Festivals, each time receiving rave reviews.
 He currently serves on the Board of Directors of the Chihuahuan Desert Education Coalition.
 He is a member of the Accession Committee for the El Paso Museum of Archaeology, and previously served for 15 years as the lead ranger for the world-renowned rock art site known as Hueco Tanks State Historic Site.
 He still serves there as a Certified Volunteer Guide.